Skip to main content

 The heart is a muscle, and like other muscles in the body, it has receptors for testosterone.
 The hormone has a direct influence on the heart’s structure and energy consumption.
 Maintaining physiological testosterone levels is associated with healthy cardiac muscle mass.
 Furthermore, testosterone interacts with the electrical signaling system of the heart.

-The way each individual’s cardiovascular system responds to is deeply connected to their baseline health.
+The way each individual’s cardiovascular system responds to testosterone therapy is deeply connected to their baseline health.
 Factors like pre-existing arterial plaque, metabolic health, and genetic predispositions all contribute to the ultimate outcome.
 This is why a standardized protocol is always tailored to the individual’s specific biological context, monitored by a clinician who understands this complex interplay.

 Intermediate